 Introduction

+The problem is that some managers do not clearly understand the difference between effectiveness and efficiency.
 They use these words interchangeably.
-Thus, they find it difficult to achieve the goal of making a business efficiently effective.
-Therefore, it becomes important to explore the topic of effectiveness vs. efficiency.
+Thus, they find it difficult to achieve the goal of making a business efficient and effective.
+Therefore, it is important to explore the distinction between effectiveness and efficiency.

 What is efficiency in business?

 Business efficiency is about doing things faster.
-The purpose of improving efficiency for a business process is to reduce operational costs to increase profit margins.
+The purpose of improving efficiency for a business process is to reduce operational costs and increase profit margins.
 It is achieved by making sure a process takes minimal time and fewer steps and utilizes resources to the maximum potential.

 What is the effectiveness in business?

-Efficiency vs effectiveness: key differences
+Efficiency vs Effectiveness: Key differences

 The key difference between efficiency and effectiveness is that efficiency refers to doing tasks in the most economical way possible, minimizing resources, time, and effort while maximizing output.
 Effectiveness is about achieving the desired goal, regardless of the resources.